ericmjl/bayesian-measurement-paper/paper.md

 Firstly, the limit of detection is not assigned a zero-value, but assigned the relative value of "1" instead.
 Data that can be used to model uncertainty of the blank is done by taking ensuring that there are two blank wells on the plate.
 One of the wells is considered "true blank", and the other is treated as a measurement for quantification of the technical uncertainty in the blank well; it does not matter which is used.

-Secondly, the samples {`i = 1, 2, 3, ... n, pc, nc, b`} and controls have their raw readings `r` normalized to the "true blank" `tb`.
+Secondly, the samples `{i = 1, 2, 3, ... n, pc, nc, b}` and controls have their raw readings `r` normalized to the "true blank" `tb`.
 This allows every reading to be normalized to (i.e. divided by) the lower limit of detection, with the smallest value being 1.
 The fold relative to blank `µ` is given by Equation @eq:fold_blank, where `i` encompasses all samples, the controls, and the replicate blank.
 This normalized value is used for modelling the error in the fold changes.
 On each plate, each well gets at least a single replicate measurement; if there is space for duplicates, each replicate is considered an independent measurement of the activity relative to blank, rather than a value to be averaged.

 $$ \mu_i = \frac{r_i}{r_{tb}} $$ {#eq:fold_blank}